-Looking forward, major new capital initiatives to commence or continue in fiscal year 2020 include planning and design of the new Waterfront Park, renovation of a new off-site Park and Public Spaces Facility, design for the redevelopment of the Bal Harbour Haulover Inlet Jetty, continued implementation of the Utility Master Plan, and planning efforts toward improvements Inlet Cut Walk, 96th Street beach access and the Collins Avenue Corridor.
-All told, the anticipated cost of these capital improvements total \$87.9 million, with funding readily identified for all but \$16.3 million of future year improvements, without the need to issue additional bonds, as summarized below.
+Looking forward, major new capital initiatives to commence or continue in fiscal year 2022 include the construction phase of the new Waterfront Park, design for the redevelopment of the Bal Harbour Haulover Inlet Jetty, continued implementation of the Utility Master Plan, and planning efforts toward improvements Inlet Cut Walk, 96th Street beach access and the Collins Avenue Corridor.
+All told, the anticipated cost of these capital improvements total \$102.1 million, with funding readily identified for all but \$18.7 million of future year improvements, without the need to issue additional bonds, as summarized below.
+Approximately \$49.3 million of the total project costs have been/or will be funded by grant and developer contributions.

-FY 2021-2025 Capital Budget and 5-Year Capital Improvement Program
+The FY 2022-2026 Capital Budget and 5-Year Capital Improvement Program follows:

-Revenues and l Expenditures Budget Summary -------------- ---------------- -----------------------
+Revenues and Expenditures Budget Summ ary -------------- -------------- -------------------- -----